Master of Science in Computer Systems and Software Design

 This semester culminates in you preparing a final Exposition paper for submission to the department.
 This paper must follow the instructions contained in the Studio Guide.
-A template incorporating many of these instructions is available:

 When the committee has approved the draft of this document, you will defend it to the committee.
 The committee signs a MANUSCRIPT APPROVAL FORM to indicate its approval (a copy is in the Exposition template).
 This signed form becomes the first page of the formal Exposition paper, which is given to the department for binding.
 See the Guide for full details.